 - 1. School personnel shall communicate directly with the Family and Children's Services Niagara Child Protection Worker with all decision making when a child is in care and with Foster Parents or the designated guardian for daily progress and information. - 2.
 School personnel shall contact the Child Protection Worker to inquire about issues regarding legal status and obtaining written consents. - 3.
 The Child Protection Worker shall inform the Principal with information that would be necessary for the Principal to ensure safety of the child in protection. - 4.
-The Child Protection Worker shall assist the school in clarification of information in respect to the family of the child(ren) under the care of Family and Children's Services Niagara: Initial Disclosure Form (Appendix C). - 5.
-The Child Protection Worker (legal guardian) shall attend all school meetings regarding the child in care and sign any educational documentation (e.g. IEP, IPRC, Consent to Disclose Forms, and Report Cards).
+The Child Protection Worker shall assist the school in clarification of information in respect to the family of the child(ren) under the care of Family and Children's Services Niagara Initial Disclosure Form and Consultation Record (Appendix C). be part of plan of service for child/ family.